The ATP Cordoba Open is a clay court tournament that is held annually in Cordoba, Argentina with the 2023 edition being the 5th time it has been held.

 Players Entry List

-The official entry list for the 2023 tournament in Cordoba has now been released with the following tennis players participating in the Cordoba tennis tournament in 2023.
+The official entry list for the 2024 Cordoba tennis tournament has not yet been released but the following tennis players are expected to participate in the singles in 2024.

 - Albert Ramos-Vinolas